 There are a number of reasons why people use kratom.
 According to this Online Survey of nearly 2,800 people, here are the main motives for taking the herb:

 - Reduce Depression (64%)

 Of these respondents, 76% used kratom more than 100 times.
 Most were not concerned with their use and felt the pain treatment was effective.
 Only a small percentage (10%) of people said they experienced withdrawal effects and most users (88%) showed no signs of a substance use disorder.

 What are the True Risks and Benefits of the Herb?

-Let’s take an unbiased look at the true risks and benefits to this supplement.
+Let’s take an unbiased look at the true risks and benefits of this supplement.

 - Unregulated.
 Kratom products are unregulated.
 There is always some risk of consuming unregulated products because you don’t know what’s in them.
 Even though prescription drugs have side effects, they are known and documented.

-- Potential for serious side effects.
-When combined with other drugs like alcohol, some reports show that kratom can raise the risk for seizures, hallucinations and liver damage.
+- Potential for Serious Side Effects.
+When combined with other drugs like alcohol, some reports show that kratom can raise the risk of seizures, hallucinations, and liver damage.

 How Does Kratom Treat Opioid Use Disorder?